 “But what about the live active cultures yogurt has that are good for me?”
 Don't worry, you can still get them, just switch to Greek yogurt.
 Avoid the ones with fruit added and slice up some of your own.
 A six-ounce container of Nonfat Fage Greek Yogurt has only five grams of sugar.
 If you cut up and stir in six whole cherries, you still only get half the sugar found in regular yogurt.

 Yogurt Covered Raisins

 Speaking of yogurt, you should avoid yogurt covered raisins as well.
-The idea is that covering fruit with yogurt make it a healthy choice.
+The idea is that covering fruit with yogurt makes it a healthy choice.
 However, the yogurt they coat raisins with isn't the same thing you find in the dairy section.
 It's sugar, oil, dry milk and yogurt powder.
 It's really just a candy coating with yogurt powder sprinkled in to give it the illusion of healthy.
 Some even have deadly trans fats in them.

 Raisins aren't a great choice either.
 Any time you dry out fruit, like grapes into raisins of bananas into banana chips, you get a lot more calories and sugar into a smaller space.
-A medium sized banana has 107 calories and 14 grams of sugar.
+A medium-sized banana has 107 calories and 14 grams of sugar.
 If you cut that banana up, it will fit into a single measuring cup.
 But a level measuring cup of banana CHIPS has a whopping 436 calories and more than half your daily allowance of sugar, 30 grams.

 If you really want yogurt and fruit, get a piece of whole fruit and cut it up.
 Then put some Greek yogurt over the top.